WPDevelopers/notificationx/docs/exit-intent-add-new-design.md

 # Adding a New Design (Theme) to the Exit Intent Popup

-This guide is a **companion to** [exit-intent-popup.md](exit-intent-popup.md), which documents the existing feature (data flow, trigger mechanism, and existing themes `theme-one` … `theme-four`).
+This guide is a **companion to** [exit-intent-popup.md](exit-intent-popup.md), which documents the existing feature (data flow, trigger mechanism, and existing themes `theme-one` … `theme-five`).
 Read that first.

-This document is a step-by-step **how-to** for adding a fifth design — what to touch, in what order, and what to leave alone.
+This document is a step-by-step **how-to** for adding a new design (e.g. `theme-six`) — what to touch, in what order, and what to leave alone.
+The examples below use `theme-five` placeholders for readability, but the same shape applies to any subsequent theme; just bump the slug, prefix (`t6_*`), and SVG filename.

 ---